Jolly Mon: History

 The founding member Carey Rich moved from the East coast in 1991 to Eugene, Oregon.
 After originally deciding upon Seattle, Washington, Rich switched to Eugene because it wasn't as intimidating at first sight.
 By August, Rich answered a bulletin board ad for a band looking for a bass player.
 The ad listed influences of Jimi Hendrix, Red Hot Chili Peppers, Primus, Black Sabbath and others.
 Rich mentioned the group "clicked" and began practicing a lot and by October had played their first show.
 By August 1992, because they had previously opened for bands like the Cherry Poppin' Daddies, Hitting Birth, and Sweaty Nipples the band was rewarded with the opportunity to headline the largest venue in town the WOW Hall.
 In 1993, the band signed to Elemental Records for a one-album contract and began headlining bigger clubs in Portland, Oregon, like La Luna, and RCKNDY and The Off Ramp in Seattle.
 At this time the band was courted by Maverick Records but the opening band Candlebox outmaneuvered Jolly Mon and got a contract instead.

 Originally, Rich played bass guitar and performed vocals, with Karl Becker on guitar and Greg Eklund on drums.
 The band moved to Portland, Oregon in 1994 and around the time of their debut album Sailing, Becker quit the band and was replaced by Brian Smith, formerly of Anzio Bridgehead.
 Becker admitted his tastes switched from thrash metal to jazz and his favorite song on Sailing was "So Big" which he describes as the "most improvised song" from that album.

 In 1995, the band released their second album Nobody Knows Who You Are as part of an additional one-album contract with Elemental.
 Members of the band changed to Smith on guitar and Mark Blackburn replacing Eklund on drums, who had joined the band Everclear.
-The album was described as psychedlic with a mix of "primal edge".
+The album was described as psychedelic with a mix of "primal edge".
 The album was shorter in length than the previous album and contained only seven songs, two less than their previous offering.
 By this time the band was known for wearing gas masks with foam antennae.